-The Schedule B code is a U.S.-specific coding system administered by the Foreign Trade Division of the U.S. Census Bureau to monitor U.S. exports.
-These codes include the first six digits that make up the HS codes, but include four additional digits for a total of 10 numbers.
+The Schedule B code is a U.S.-specific coding system administered by the International Trade Management Division of the U.S. Census Bureau to monitor U.S. exports.
+These codes take the same form as HS codes for the first six digits, but include four additional digits for a total of 10 numbers.
 These additional numbers help further identify and classify products.

 The Schedule B codes for goods are unique to the United States.
+If you are an exporter, you should be more concerned with Schedule B than HTS codes.
 They may be similar to, but can be different than, the 10-digit Harmonized Tariff Schedule codes that are required to be used for imports into the United States.
-(Read also: HS Codes, HTS Codes, and Schedule B Codes: What's the Difference?)

 Here’s a summary of Schedule B codes:

-- There are 10 digits in each Schedule B code;
+- There are 10 digits in a Schedule B code.

-- Schedule B codes are used exclusively in the United States;
+- Schedule B codes are used exclusively in the United States and exclusively for exports.

 Properly Classifying Your Products